Krishantha01/aws-docker/README.md

 Check the results by typing http://34.201.65.107:8083/ in your browser

-All the steps were described in the setup file.
+***All the steps were described in the setup.docx file.